There are two main types of fetal ultrasound exams:

 After the exam

 You can wipe off any residual gel or lubricant.
-If you had a full bladder during the ultrasound, you'll be able to urinate after the exam.
+If you had a full bladder during the ultrasound, you can urinate after the exam.

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
 ACOG Practice Bulletin No. 101: Ultrasonography in pregnancy.
 Obstetrics & Gynecology.
 2009;113:451.
 Reaffirmed 2014.